SoftwareDevEngResearch/course-projects/proposals/Nepomnyashchikh-project-proposal.md

 with single to two phase flow transition.
 Hence, it is necessary to find and fix that problems.
 It is the reason why the specified subject is chosen for the current project.
-   For the purposes of the current project, the code written for transient in- flux modeling will be rewritten for the case of steady flow.
+   For the purposes of the current project, the code written for transient influx modeling will be rewritten for the case of steady flow.
 It will require recreation of the numerical scheme from the beginning (transient drift-flux model is a systme of PDEs, whereas steady drift-flux model is a system of ODEs).
 Moreover, steady drift-flux model doesn't allow for influx modeling - it only